notacoderr/XOHR-Core/README.md

-# MG-Core
+### MG-Core

-Gonna try merging Core and Listeners into one-- why not :D
+### Core and Listeners package for Orion Minigames
+Copying of this program is not allowed unless permission is granted from the Repository Owner.